 Black history from the year you were born

-Black History Month is dedicated to celebrating the achievements, and reflecting on the experiences, of African Americans.
-What began as a week in 1926 has blossomed into 28 days of remembrance and lessons on the contributions of Black Americans.
+Black History Month is dedicated to celebrating the achievements and reflecting on the experiences of Black Americans.
+What began as a week in 1926 has blossomed into 28 days of remembrance and lessons on the contributions of Black people.

-Many Black Americans come from a lineage of captured and enslaved people who were forcibly brought to the U.S. to build the culture and infrastructure of a place in which they never asked to live.
-Forced immigration and centuries of cultural genocide have driven Black Americans to literally and figuratively rebuild a culture from the ground up.
-In the face of historical oppression and inequality—slavery, Jim Crow laws, and the police violence that spawned the #BlackLivesMatter movement—African Americans have continuously fought for their rights and spawned countless milestones, achievements, and freedoms.
-While being forced to exist largely on the fringes of society, Black Americans nevertheless have made many significant contributions to the arts, education, politics, technology, and numerous other fields.
+Many Black people come from a lineage of captured and enslaved people who were forcibly brought to the U.S. to build the culture and infrastructure of a place in which they never asked to live.
+Chattel slavery and centuries of cultural genocide have driven Black people to literally and figuratively rebuild a culture from the ground up.
+In the face of historical oppression and inequality—slavery, Jim Crow laws, and the police violence that ignited the #BlackLivesMatter movement—Black people have continuously fought for their rights, reaching countless milestones, achievements, and freedoms in doing so.
+Despite having to overcome everyday racism, racial injustices, and even racially motivated brutality, among other vestiges of slavery, Black people nevertheless have made many significant contributions to the arts, education, politics, technology, and numerous other fields.

-Many well-known moments and figures appear below: The 1930s saw history from Olympic track and field star Jesse Owens and the eventual breakout moment of author and activist Zora Neale Hurston; in the ‘50s, the first Civil Rights Act since 1875 was signed into law; five decades later, American elected the first Black president.
+The 1930s saw historic strides made by Olympic track and field star Jesse Owens and author-activist Zora Neale Hurston; in the '50s, the first Civil Rights Act since 1875 was signed into law; and five decades later, in 2008, Americans elected the first Black president.

-But in the theme of education—part of the function of this month for much of the country—you’ll learn of other less-discussed moments and faces in Black history: The 1940s’ desegregation of the armed forces, the first Black Miss America in the ‘80s, or the 1995 Million Man March in Washington D.C., to name a few examples.
+But in the theme of education—part of the function of this month for much of the country—you'll learn of other, less-discussed moments and perhaps some unfamiliar faces in Black history: the desegregation of the armed forces in the '40s, the first Black Miss America in the '80s, and the 1995 Million Man March in Washington D.C. are a few remarkable moments.

-Peruse Stacker’s 100-year list to learn more about some of the significant achievements and moments in African American history from 1919 to 2021.
+Peruse Stacker's list to learn more about some of the significant achievements and moments in Black history, from 1919 to today.

 1919: Oscar Micheaux produces 'The Homesteader'

-Regarded as the first African American feature filmmaker, Oscar Micheaux produced the film version of his book "The Conquest,” under the name "The Homesteader.”
+Regarded as the first Black American feature filmmaker, Oscar Micheaux produced the film version of his book "The Conquest" under the name "The Homesteader."
 This silent film featured an all-Black cast and touched on the issues of race relations during that era.

 1920: Zeta Phi Beta is established at Howard University

 This historical, Greek-lettered sorority was created by five women Howard University students.
 Their vision was to effect positive change and raise cultural awareness within their community while promoting high educational standards.
-The sorority is still around today and remains based out of its Washington D.C. headquarters the sorority purchased in 1959.
+The sorority remains active today and operates out of the Washington D.C. headquarters the sorority purchased in 1959.

-1921: 'Shuffle Along' becomes the first major African American musical on Broadway
+1921: 'Shuffle Along' becomes the first major Black musical on Broadway

 1922: Abolitionist Frederick Douglass' home becomes a national museum

-Cedar Hill, Douglass’ home until his 1895 death, in 1922 became a certified historical site.
-Among the preserved sites visitor can see during a visit is his "growlery,” or man cave.
-Douglass would retreat to this private room with a stove, desk, and a bed whenever he wanted privacy to work on his writing.
+In 1922, Cedar Hill, Frederick Douglass' home until his 1895 death, became a certified historical site.
+Among the preserved sites visitors can see during a visit is his "growlery," or man cave.
+Douglass would retreat to this private room with a stove, desk, and bed whenever he wanted privacy to work on his writing.

 1923: Jean Toomer's 'Cane' is published

-This series of vignettes explore the African American experience in the United States.
+This series of vignettes explore the Black American experience in the United States.
 Alternating in structure between prose, poetry, and script-like writing, most passages in the book are freestanding, though some characters are reoccurring.
-"Cane" sold under 1,000 copies upon its release but went on to become an important relic of Harlem Renaissance literature.
+"Cane" sold under 1,000 copies upon its release but would become an important piece of Harlem Renaissance literature.

-The National Bar Association was founded out of two movements—the Greenville Movement and the Convention of the Iowa Colored Bar Association—after a number of Black lawyers were denied membership to the American Bar Association.
-Today, the association has more than 84 chapters and represents more than 60,000 law professionals.
+The National Bar Association was founded out of two movements—the Greenville Movement and the Convention of the Iowa Colored Bar Association—after numerous Black lawyers were denied membership in the American Bar Association.
+Today, the association has more than 84 chapters and represents more than 60,000 legal professionals.

 1925: A. Philip Randolph and Milton P. Webster create the BSCP

-Organized by African American employees of the Pullman Company, the Brotherhood of Sleeping Car Porters (BSCP) was the first labor union by and for Black employees.
+Organized by Black American employees of the Pullman Company, the Brotherhood of Sleeping Car Porters was the first labor union by and for Black employees.
 A first of its kind, BSCP is largely considered significant in both the labor and civil rights movements.

 1926: Negro History Week is formed

-1927: Floyd Joseph Calvin hosts the first Black radio show
+1927: Floyd Joseph Calvin hosts first Black radio show

-"Courier Hour" was the first radio talk show that highlighted African American issues for its Black audience.
-His work inspired countless podcasts today that exist with the same mission of highlighting Black voices and issues.
+"Courier Hour" was the first radio talk show that highlighted Black American issues for its Black audience.
+Calvin's work inspired countless podcasts today that exist with the same mission of highlighting Black voices and issues.

-Oscar Stanton De Priest began his career in politics in 1915 with a stint on the Chicago City Council.
+Oscar Stanton De Priest began his political career in 1915 with a stint on the Chicago City Council.
 More than a decade later, he made history when he was tapped as the Republican candidate for a seat in the House of Representatives representing the state of Illinois.